Actuarial-Control-Cycle-T1-2026/group-page-showcase-galaxy-gi-team/README.md

 At portfolio level, the probability of negative net revenue is 7.5%, with expected net revenue of $136.1M and 5th percentile of -$20.95M, indicating that losses are still manageable under adverse conditions (see Appendix Table BI-2).
 For short- and long-term projections, the present value of costs declines from $467M to $433.4M for Helionis over 10 years as the discount rate (5.10%) partially offsets inflation (4.23%), thus highlighting profitability over the full projection horizon.

-Figure 5: Business Interruption Claims Distribution
+Figure 5: Business Interruption Claims (Log-Transformed Distribution)

 <img width="343" height="257" alt="image" src="https://github.com/user-attachments/assets/6e103d78-fcae-4320-bac7-161396f7f3f6" />